top of page

 INVESTIGATE

-Everyone’s Property Deeds are available online and are a matter of public record.
+Everyone’s Deeds are available online and are a matter of public record.
 Copies can be obtained via the government portal at:

 Depending upon the neighbour's building project you should review the information found here which explains what planning and building regulations are required.
-Government’s Planning Portal for Common Projects
+Government’s Planning Portal for Common Projects This website will help you to understand whether your neighbour's works appear to be in breach of Planning Permission and/or Building Regulations Consent.
+These are two different things.

 Another example would be Conservatories which require Planning Permission and Building Regulations when they exceed a certain square footage and height.
-If the Conservatory has plumbing then Building Regulations are needed.
+If the Conservatory has plumbing or electrics then Building Regulations are needed.
 If they are not separated from the house by a door then Building Regulations are needed, and so on.

 COMMUNICATE